-For many years the school has recognized the Old Boys who made the supreme sacrifice by reading out their names at the School ANZAC Service.
-Now we can relate a story of that Old Boy, so that there is a more personal understanding of that individual’s personal military history and background.
+For many years the School has recognized the Old Boys who made the supreme sacrifice by reading out their names at the School’s annual ANZAC Service.
+Now we can relate personal stories of these TGS Old Boys so that there is a more personal understanding of their personal military history and background.
 The purpose of this website is to share these stories with the wider community and to ensure that their sacrifice for our country has not been forgotten.
-Many years ago families and the School placed Honour Boards in the School’s Old Hall, a fitting tribute so that the younger generation are reminded.
+Many years ago families and the School placed Honour Boards in the School’s Old Hall, a fitting tribute so that the younger generation are reminded of their contributions and their sacrifice.
 Sadly there are some inaccuracies and this website tries to rectify them.
-The reason for the website instead of a book is to ensure that all information is accurate, inaccuracies rectified and that the information is always available to the general public.
+This website ensures that all information is accurate and that the information is always available to the general public.
 Lest We Forget.

 The School Magazine of May 1917 states that the War Honour Board for World War One was unveiled by Mrs Freshney on 22 May 1917 which at that time carried 312 names of Old Boys who had volunteered for service abroad.
 The tablet was designed by Mr Geo Lane and executed by Messsrs Gunerson & Sons of Brisbane.
 It is entirely metal, the background being gun-metal and the relief work mostly in burnished copper.
-The Honorable L. E Groom, head of the school in 1883, then delivered a powerfully eloquent oration:
+The Honorable L. E Groom, a distinguished Old Boy of the School who at the time was the Assistant Minister for Defence, then delivered a powerfully eloquent oration: